syncode98/ip/docs/README.md

 ## Save data <a name="save"></a>

-The data in the files is saved automatically after the user adds/edits a task.
+The data in the list is saved automatically after the user adds/edits a task.

 ## Error detection <a name="error"></a>